-What Are the Indicators of Anorexia Nervosa?
+What Are the Symptoms & Signs of Anorexia Nervosa?

 One of the most common misconceptions about anorexia nervosa is that sufferers are underweight, which is not always the case.
 In many instances, a patient with anorexia may appear to be healthy, but in truth is malnourished.
 That’s why it’s important to understand all the warning signs and symptoms of anorexia.